Cancer support at work

 Your fingers have hundreds of nerve endings, in fact millions of nerve endings, so that if there was a lump on there, you'd pick it up really easily.

-So stabilising the testicle, all you wanna do is take your finger and thumb and just run them entirely around your testicle to make sure it's smooth, from one end down to the other.
+So stabilising the testicle, all you want to do is take your finger and thumb and just run them entirely around your testicle to make sure it's smooth, from one end down to the other.

 So maybe start at the top and work down, or start at the side and work to the other side, whichever is easier for you.